Zedtho/Iterated-Prisoner-s-Dilemma/README.md

 The program does this as follows:
 First, it allows the user to set the following variables:
 Initial Amount of All-D (or Defectors - normally set to 2000, though this does not change the results as long as it is big enough)

-Initial Amount of Tit-for-tatters (best kept small to properly reflect reality) Amount of rounds played
+Initial Amount of Tit-for-tatters (best kept small to properly reflect reality)

+Amount of rounds played

-Amount of repetitions (this replays the whole iterated prisoner's dilemma to allow for more accurate and less stochastic statistics)
+Amount of trials (this replays the whole iterated prisoner's dilemma to allow for more accurate and less stochastic statistics)

 Clustering coefficient

 It then plays the iterated prisoner's dilemma with the starting values 3/3 if both cooperate, 1/1 if both defect, and 5/0 if someone defects but the other cooperates.